johnkerl/miller/docs6/docs/reference-main-io-options.md

 * DKVP (key-value-pair) format is the default for input and output.
 So, `--oxtab` is the same as `--idkvp --oxtab`.

 **Pro-tip:** Please use either **--format1**, or **--iformat1 --oformat2**.
 If you use **--format1 --oformat2** then what happens is that flags are set up for input *and* output for format1, some of which are overwritten for output in format2.
 For technical reasons, having `--oformat2` clobber all the output-related effects of `--format1` also removes some flexibility from the command-line interface.
-See also [https://github.com/johnkerl/miller/issues/180](https://github.com/johnkerl/miller/issues/180) and [https://github.com/johnkerl/miller/issues/199](https://github.com/johnkerl/miller/issues/199).
+See also Miller issues [180](https://github.com/johnkerl/miller/issues/180) and [199](https://github.com/johnkerl/miller/issues/199).

 ## In-place mode